tplunket/Base/Documentation/Coding Standards.md

     // --- NOT like this
     return (localLog.count == 3);
 ```
-* **Pragmas are used to seperate code sections** both in the headers and the implementation.
+* **Comments are used to seperate code sections** both in the headers and the implementation.
 In headers the order of declaration is:

 ```
     class MyClass : NxA::Object
     {
-        #pragma mark Factory Methods
+        // -- Constructors & Desctructors
         ...

-        #pragma mark Class Methods
+        // -- Factory Methods
         ...

-        #pragma mark Operators
+        // -- Class Methods
         ...

-        #pragma mark Instance Methods
+        // -- Operators
         ...

+        // -- Instance Methods
+        ...
     }
 ```

-If the code overrides any methods from parent classes, those are placed after their respective pragma section in reverse order of in-heritence.
+If the code overrides any methods from parent classes, those are placed after their respective code section in reverse order of in-heritence.

 ```
     class MyClass : NxA::Object
     {
-        #pragma mark Factory Methods
+        // -- Constructors & Desctructors
         ...

-        #pragma mark Overriden Object Factory Methods
+        // -- Factory Methods
         ...

-        #pragma mark Instance Methods
+        // -- Overriden Object Factory Methods
         ...

+        // -- Instance Methods
+        ...

-        #pragma mark Overriden Object Instance Methods
+        // -- Overriden Object Instance Methods
         ...
     }
 ```